syamsulhudauul/forex-mtl/README.md

 TBA

 # Technical Overview
-In this project, I tried to implement these technical aspect to achieve good microservice standard.
+In this project, I tried to implement these technical aspects to achieve a good microservice standard.
 ## Frameworks and Libraries
 - **HTTP Framework**: http4s
 - **Configuration Management**: PureConfig